Ultimate reasons to visit Mountain Zebra National Park

 Walking trail in the Mountain Zebra National Park rest camp.

 Want to get those legs moving?
 The rest camp offers two nature trails to explore within the fenced perimeter of the rest camp.
 The longer of the two trails, the Black Eagle Trail, offers spectacular views of the park.
 I once had a crazy encounter on the Black Eagle trail, but it was not with a wild animal.
 Read more about this incident here.
+The Black Eagle trail offers some great opportunities for scenic photos, so ensure your camera or phone batteries are charged and ready for action.

-Temperatures can rise sharply in summer.
 The swimming pool in the rest camp or at one of the picnic sites is probably the best spot for hot, lazy afternoons.
 Pack a good book and spend some time relaxing.

 Exploring Mountain Zebra National Park

-There are plenty of roads to explore in the comfort of your vehicle when visiting Mountain Zebra, including a few 4×4 trails.
+There are plenty of roads to explore in the comfort of your vehicle when visiting Mountain Zebra National Park, including a few 4×4 trails.
 These include the Sonnerust Trail (14.2km), the Juriesdam 4×4 Trail (10km), and the Umngeni 4×4 Trail stretching over 8km.
 I have not personally done any of these trails as I always visited with a sedan rental vehicle.
 Most of the roads in the park are easily accessible with a sedan, and there are plenty of routes to take in a normal vehicle.

-Some of my favourite routes in the Moutain Zebra National Park include the Rooiplaat and Kranskop Loops.
 Joining a guided game drive also has its appeal as the guides are generally extremely knowledgeable, and can tell you a lot about the region’s fauna and flora.

 Mountain Zebra National Park accommodation

 Accommodation ranges from camping to family cottages.
 The newest accommodation in the park is the rock chalets, and from what I have heard, you want to stay there as the units boast spectacular views.
-Scared of the crowds?
+Scared of crowds?
 Get away from the main rest camp and book a rustic mountain cottage, or stay in the historic guest house.
 You can also set up your tent or park your caravan in the camping area.

 Take the whole family to the park.
 There is a swimming pool in the main rest camp and at the picnic areas to cool down on those scorching summer days, and fireplaces inside the accommodation provide comfort in winter.
 The picnic areas also offer areas to swim.
-The hiking trails within the perimeters of the rest camp are great to teach the youngsters more about plants and the small creatures found in the park.
+The hiking trails within the perimeters of the rest camp are great for teaching the youngsters more about plants and the small creatures found in the park.

 Getting there